cbadger85/hack-net/README.md

 ## Store

-- send purchased items tp player inventory and dispatch actions as neccessary
+- send purchased items to player inventory and dispatch actions as neccessary
-- check store for products already owned and ensure they aren't in the store.
 - verify all products work correctly

 ## Help